Suspect’s bail draws questions as investigations begin into Wisconsin parade tragedy

 An official inquiry into a 2017 car rampage that killed six people — including a 3-month-old baby in a stroller — in a busy pedestrian mall in Melbourne, Australia, similarly focused on the bail system; the attacker was released from custody six days before the attack.
 It also homed in on a police failure to call a formal pursuit earlier in the day after the assailant stabbed his brother.
 A search for him began about an hour after the stabbing, in the early hours of the morning, but police failed to stop him until after his deadly attacks.

 The Australian rampage was helped by a “perfect storm” of police deficiencies, and once he reached the crowded city center, there was nothing police could do to stop him, the inquiry concluded.
-The assailant is currently serving at least 46 years in jail for the murders and for injuring 27 others.
+The assailant is serving at least 46 years in jail for the murders and for conduct injuring 27 others.

-Mia Bloom, a scholar at Georgia State University who has researched the weaponizing of vehicles, wrote in a paper published after the Waukesha incident that as a means of mass killing, car ramming attacks are “virtually impossible to prepare against.”
+Mia Bloom, a professor at Georgia State University who has researched the weaponizing of vehicles, wrote in an article published after the Waukesha incident that as a means of mass killing, car-ramming attacks “can be virtually impossible to prepare against.”

 Mark Berman and Marisa Iati contributed to this report.